liushuai10000/3D-DenseNet-ChemShift/README.md

 Dependences: wget, pytorch, tensorflow, keras Currently we only have scripts to train and test the model.

-We will upload the trained model and script to predict chemical shifts given xyz files (under construction).
+We will upload the trained model and easy-to-use interface to predict the chemical shift given xyz file (under construction).

 ## Data Preprocessing